whitney-to/NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+0

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
 	* What happens if you insert too much money into the machine – do you receive any refund?
 	* What happens if you do not insert enough and then try to print a ticket?

+Yes, the machine's behavior is not working as a real life one, also it does not work as expected when the amount of money inputed is not the same as the price.

+When you insert less than or more than the amount required and print the ticket, your inserted money is reset to 0 and ticket will just get printed every time you call printTicket() no matter the amount inputed.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.